 We have recently recognised that the learning profile associated with autism can also include alexithymia, which can affect the expression of academic talents.
 Alexithymia is a difficulty converting thoughts into words.
 The autistic child’s conceptualization or solution perhaps to a mathematics problem may be extraordinary.
 However, while the autistic child knows their solution is perfect, they may have genuine difficulty explaining how they achieved that solution.

-Autistic children and adolescents have a different way of thinking and learning.
+Autistic children and adolescents have different ways of thinking and learning.
 This can lead to academic talents and difficulties.
-Teachers and parents need to be aware of the autistic student’s personal learning profile and to modify the classroom curriculum to accommodate their distinct learning profile.
-This can include identifying learning talents and to recognise that autistic people can produce a new perspective on the problems of tomorrow.
+Teachers and parents need to be aware of the autistic student’s personal learning profile and modify the classroom curriculum to accommodate their distinct learning profile.
+This can include identifying learning talents and recognising that autistic people can produce a new perspective on the problems of tomorrow.

 We have been training teachers in recognising and supporting autistic students for the majority of our combined 80 years of specialisation in autism.

 To learn more about this increasingly important area, see our online course, Autism in Schools.